Catrina Lam

 Public Law / Judicial Review

-• Leelan Rukesh Marasinghe v Director-General of Civil Aviation [2022] HKCFI 2483 - a challenge to a decision made by the Director-General of Civil Aviation to maintain the suspension of a pilot's class one medical certificate
+• Leelan Rukesh Marasinghe v Director-General of Civil Aviation [2022] HKCFI 2483 – representing the Director-General of Civil Aviation in a challenge to his decision to maintain the suspension of a pilot’s class one medical certificate

 • Tomorrow Finances Ltd v Director of Fire Services [2022] HKCA 531 - acted for Director of Fire Services in successfully resisting an appeal against the CFI's decision dismissing an application for leave to apply for judicial review